ktomoma/VideoWebServer_for_CameraCar/README.md

 Then, you need to change index_ov2640_html_gz_len to the newly created HTML.
 One byte of binary consist of 5 characters of HEX string including commma foe the separator.
 So, index_ov2640_html_gz_len becomes total string length devided by 5.

+index_ov2640_headlight_html.txt in the repository is the original HTML used in my video Camera Car webserver.
+I added "Headlight button" on top of the menu.

 ## Operation
 ### Basic Operation